-Support equipment critical to successful F-35A Joint Strike Fighter (JSF) operations in Australia has started appearing at RAAF Base Williamtown as the countdown to the arrival of our first two aircraft gains pace.
+Support equipment critical to successful F-35A Joint Strike Fighter (JSF) operations in Australia has started appearing at RAAF Base Williamtown as the countdown to the arrival of our first aircraft gains pace.

 The first of eight scheduled sea freight drops of fully deployable JSF support equipment was delivered on May 14 and, by July 2, about 390 articles had arrived.